cchitsiang/awesome-stars/topics.md

 - [aws/copilot-cli](https://github.com/aws/copilot-cli) - The AWS Copilot CLI is a tool for developers to build, release and operate production ready containerized applications on AWS App Runner or Amazon ECS on AWS Fargate.
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.
 - [Protoqol/Prequel](https://github.com/Protoqol/Prequel) - Prequel for Laravel.
 Clear and concise database management.
 Unfortunately, not actively maintained due to time constraints.
-- [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - Open source API development ecosystem - https://hoppscotch.io (open-source alternative to Postman, Insomnia)
+- [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - Open-Source API Development Ecosystem • https://hoppscotch.io • Offline, On-Prem & Cloud • Web, Desktop & CLI • Open-Source Alternative to Postman, Insomnia
 - [biocross/unlimit](https://github.com/biocross/unlimit) - Test your iOS app on device bypassing apple's 100 device limit, by automatically switching to your personal team 📲
 - [garden-io/garden](https://github.com/garden-io/garden) - Automation for Kubernetes development and testing.
 Spin up production-like environments for development, testing, and CI on demand.
 Use the same configuration and workflows at every step of the proces
 - [GitHubDaily/GitHubDaily](https://github.com/GitHubDaily/GitHubDaily) - 坚持分享 GitHub 上高质量、有趣实用的开源技术教程、开发者工具、编程网站、技术资讯。A list cool, interesting projects of GitHub.